larguncw/PyRoboCar/pages/section_4.md

     - The end_to_end_lane_navigation.ipynb outputs the lane_navigation_model.h5 file into your designated Google Drive output directory
     - You must manually place the file in the model_path variable location referenced in the end-to-end-lane-follower.py file, which by default is /home/pi/DeepPiCar/models/lane_navigation/data/model_result/.
 I don't recommend changing that
     - In order to test/run our model, we need to update the version of Tensorflow on our Raspberry Pi from 1 to 2.
 Instructions can be found at this link.
 Follow all of the instructions, except from the part regarding virtual environments.
+      - Check the tensorflow version on command line:
+        - 'import tensorflow as tf; print(tf.__version__)'
+        - If you do not have tensorflow 2, continue to the next part
       - Run these commands in the command line
         - sudo apt-get install -y libhdf5-dev libc-ares-dev libeigen3-dev
         - python3 -m pip install keras_applications==1.0.8 --no-deps